infoxchange/django_elastic_appsearch/README.rst

     car_vin.save()
     car_vin.refresh_from_db()
     car_vin.index_to_appsearch(update_only=True)

+You'll notice that we've set the ``appsearch_engine_name`` to ``cars`` so that the VIN number updates will go through to the same engine.
+You'll also notice that we've overridden the ``get_appsearch_document_id`` method to make sure that VIN number updates do go through the same related car document.

 The above example will update the car document with id 25 with the new VIN number and leave the data for the rest of the fields intact.